Subscribe To Updates

 ROI sounds straightforward.
 Spend money.
 Get more back.

-Manufacturing rarely works that cleanly.
-Improvements often show up as fewer mistakes, smoother handoffs, or less firefighting.
+Improvements often appear as fewer mistakes, smoother handoffs, or less firefighting.
 These gains matter deeply, but they do not always translate neatly into a single financial metric.

 Our intuition struggles here.
 We tend to value what we can see and underestimate what quietly disappears.